Find Affordable College Courses

 $1,684 Average Tuition & Fees

 Our 2023 rankings named Central New Mexico Community College the best value school in New Mexico for special education students.
-Located in the large city of Albuquerque, CNM is a public college with a fairly large student population.
+Located in the large city of Albuquerque, CNM is a public school with a large student population.

 CNM undergraduate students pay an average of $1,684 in in-state tuition and fees each year.

-CNM did well in our overall quality rankings, too.
-It placed #5 on our Best Special Education Schools in New Mexico list.
+SFCC not only placed well in our value ranking, but it is also #1 on our Best Special Education Schools in New Mexico list.

 Read More…